Just Dogs

-Just Dogs is a 1932 Silly Symphonies animated film, directed by Burt Gillett.
+Just Dogs is a 1932 animated short film of the Silly Symphonies series, produced by Walt Disney and directed by Burt Gillett.
 It marked the first solo appearance of Pluto.

 Plot

 The film opens with a group of dogs in the dog pound, howling Vernon Dalhart's "The Prisoner's Song".

 Pluto's cage-mate at the dog pound breaks out and lets all the other dogs out as well.
 In the park, the dog who helped Pluto earlier keeps following him too closely for Pluto's tastes, until he digs up a huge bone and gives it to Pluto (who doesn't particularly want to share).
-But soon all the other escaped dogs are chasing after the bone, so Pluto uses fleas and then shares it with the dog who helped him.
+Soon all of the other escaped dogs are chasing after the bone.
+Pluto's former cage-mate uses an army of fleas to get it back and then gives it back to Pluto.
+Pluto then decides to share the bone after all and they enjoy it together as the cartoon fades out.